Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 INSTRUCTIONS

 STEP 1: Warm a cast iron or nonstick skillet over medium low heat.
-When warm, add the unsalted butter or bacon grease to your pan and spread it around with a flexible heat-proof silicone spatula.
+When warm, add unsalted butter or bacon grease to your pan and spread it around with a flexible heat-proof silicone spatula.
 When ready, the butter will foam up a bit and sizzle if you splash a few drops of water into the pan.

 STEP 2: While the butter is melting, beat three eggs together with a fork.
 There should be no white and yolk separation.